hn12404988/gpt-files/README.md

 ## Description

-`gpt-files` is a CLI tool for managing files for OpenAI assistant.
+`gpt-files` is a CLI tool for managing vector stores files for OpenAI assistant.

 ## Installation